-- Clear out desk draws and cupboards on a planned basis - Use the cross cut shredder provided in your school to dispose of confidential office paper when it is on longer needed - Where possible, do not print off confidential e-mail to read as this will generate extra paper and extra risk - If you print confidential information collect it from the printer immediately - Dispose (shred or lock away) any personal / personal sensitive / confidential data left on photocopiers / printers if found unnatended in the office. - When sending a fax ensure you send it to the correct fax number, notify the recipient and confirm it has been received. - Do not leave confidential information out on your desk when you are away from it.
+- Clear out desk draws and cupboards on a planned basis - Confidential papers should be placed in the secure confidential waste bins around school.
+The contents of the bins are taken offsite and destroyed by a professional company.
+After each collection the company provides the school with a certificate confirming appropriate disposal. - Where possible, do not print off confidential e-mail to read as this will generate extra paper and extra risk - If you print confidential information collect it from the printer immediately - Dispose (shred or lock away) any personal / personal sensitive / confidential data left on photocopiers / printers if found unnatended in the office. - Do not leave confidential information out on your desk when you are away from it.
 Lock away confidential information if you are on a break and at the end of each working day. - Aim to handle any piece of paper containing personal/sensitive data once.
 When you have read it and are finished with it, either file it away or shred it. - Be sure to double check any paper documentation you put in envelopes to go out in the post.
 This will avoid individuals being sent confidential information which doesn't belong to them. - Do not leave confidential data visible on your computer/laptop monitor.
-Make sure systems/documents are shut down and not accessible if you leave your desk for a break. - Staff pigeon holes must not be used as a filing cabinet, therefore must be checked and cleared out daily to avoid confidential data being comprised. - Do not use confidential paper as scrapt and do not put confidential paper in recycling bins always put confidential paper in the confidential waste
+Make sure systems/documents are shut down and not accessible if you leave your desk for a break. - Staff pigeon holes must not be used as a filing cabinet, therefore must be checked and cleared out daily to avoid confidential data being comprised. - Do not use confidential paper as scrap and do not put confidential paper in recycling bins always put confidential paper in the confidential waste bins